-Animal and Insect Bites Treatment Questions and Answers
+Animal and Insect Bites Treatment Specialist Questions and Answers

 If you have been bitten by an animal or insect, and you aren’t sure if you need medical attention or not, contact Priority Urgent Care, we can provide a detailed inspection of your animal or insect bite and provide further recommendations and medical care to help you stay healthier.
-For more information, call us today or book an appointment online.
-We have convenient locations to serve you in Ellington CT, and Unionville CT!
+For more information, call us today.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!

 What Are the Symptoms of an Animal and Insect Bites?